rust-lang/this-week-in-rust/drafts/2019-09-17-this-week-in-rust.md

 # Crate of the Week

-This week's crate is [viu](https://github.com/atanunq/viu), a terminal image viewer.
+This week's crate is [texture-synthesis](https://github.com/EmbarkStudios/texture-synthesis), a program to generate textures by choosing examples.

-Thanks to [Willi Kappler](https://users.rust-lang.org/t/crate-of-the-week/2704/617) for the suggestion!
+Thanks to [Willi Kappler](https://users.rust-lang.org/t/crate-of-the-week/2704/621) for the suggestion!

 [Submit your suggestions and votes for next week][submit_crate]!